The Believers (film): Box office

+The film opened on June 12, 1987 on 1,534 screens, grossing $4,342,732 and placing fifth for the weekend.
+It finished its theatrical run with a domestic gross of $18.7 million.

 Critical response

 On review aggregator Rotten Tomatoes, The Believers holds an approval rating of 35%, based on 20 reviews, and an average rating of 4.8/10.

 Roger Ebert gave the film one and a half stars out of 4, denouncing the film as "an awesomely silly, tasteless, and half-witted movie."
+He wrote that most films about Caribbean religions tend to involve "guys with blank eyes" and animal sacrifice, bloodthirsty cults, sadistic killers, and a quest for innocent blood; they never depict any positive aspect to these religions, a prejudiced treatment.
+He also noted that while the film makes use of multiple ritualistic details, such as circles of ashes, blood, and charms, it never bothers to explain their meaning.

 Dennis Schwartz' from Dennis Schwartz Movie Reviews awarded the film a grade C+, calling the film "muddled", and criticized the film's cheap scares, writing, and lack of a believable storyline.

 However, not all reviews of the film were negative.

 Hal Hinson from The Washington Post gave the film a mostly positive review, writing, "The Believers is a bizarre, occult thriller about the implications of religious faith.
 And, though it doesn't expand upon its shock tactics as much as it would like to or make its theological points, the movie's dread atmosphere begins to seep into your head."
 Author and film critic Leonard Maltin awarded the film 2.5 out of 5 stars, calling it "Gripping", and "genuinely frightening".
 Brett Gallman from Oh, the Horror praised the film, writing, "While The Believers feels familiar on a surface level, its use of Santeria mythology and Schlesinger's deft blend of suspense and graphic shocks provide enough flavor to separate it from the flock."